 Every single family and baby are different.
 What works for some babies may not always work for yours.
 This was a hard one for me because most of my friends already had kids and Jack was my first.
 Take their advice (when you ask for it) and try it out.
 If it doesn't work, you'll have to figure out what works best for your own kid.
 Also, don't forget everyone struggles through the hell that is your baby's first month on Earth.
 It's the hardest thing ever, and you're not alone.
 Even if Susan seemed like she had it all together, she probably didn't.
 Don't compare yourself to her.

 11. Let Them Sleep Too Long Between Feeds

-Until he had gained enough weight at his first check-up, our pediatrician told us to wake Jack up every two hours to feed him.
-It's really important they don't miss meals when they're trying to put that weight back on after birth, especially in the first moth.
+Until he had gained enough weight at his first checkup, our pediatrician told us to wake Jack up every two hours to feed him.
+It's really important they don't miss meals when they're trying to put that weight back on after birth, especially in the first month.

 12. Get Discouraged If Breastfeeding Isn't Going Perfectly